SAINSBURY'S DIGITAL STRATEGY

 “How do customers want to interact with our digital ecosystem?”

-That was the question our C-Level board asked us, and it was the job of our small, 4 person cross functional team to answer that question as quickly as possible.
+That was the question our C-Level board asked us, and it was the job of our small, 4 person (1 designer (me), a PM.
+Marketing exec and insights exec), cross functional team to answer that question as quickly as possible, building our plan over a number of sprints, having regular check-ins with Divisional Directors, and finally presenting our proposal to the Operating Board and CEO.

 Over the years, teams at Sainsbury’s have created a variety of fantastic digital interfaces (shown in the diagram below), both web and app, from Groceries, Tu and Argos, to Nectar, SmartShop and Chop Chop.
-Each of these designed to solve a specific customer need.
+Each of these designed to solve a specific customer need, but perhaps not in the most impactful way possible.
+Has tech led CX here?

 Let’s take Mother’s Day for example, if a customer wanted to shop our entire Mother’s Day range, they’d need to visit our groceries site for food and meal ideas, Tu website for clothing gifts, Argos and Habitat for non-food gifts, then use SmartShop to buy those items in-store.
 Surely we could make this easier for our customers.